Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall provide information to verify that:

-- The wholesale distributor is establishing and maintaining inventories and records of all transactions regarding the receipt and distribution or other disposition of all drugs and devices.
-These records shall include:
+- The wholesale distributor is establishing and maintaining inventories and records of all transactions regarding the receipt and distribution or other disposition of all prescription drugs and/or prescription devices.
+These records shall include the following:

-- Appropriate information and data to identify the source of the product and type of product being received or distributed; and
+- Appropriate information and data to identify the source and the type of drugs and/or devices being received or distributed.

-- Records described in this section are kept at the inspection site and readily available for inspection during the retention period.
+- Records described in this section are readily available for inspection during the retention period.
 Records kept at a central location must be available for inspection within two working days of a request.

 - The wholesale distributor shall establish and maintain a system for mandatory reporting of the following:

-- Manufacturers, wholesale distributors, and repackagers must provide illegitimate product notifications to FDA and trading partners, pursuant to federal law.
+- Manufacturers, wholesale distributors, and repackagers must provide illegitimate product notifications to Food and Drug Administration and trading partners, pursuant to federal law.

 - The wholesale distributor has adequate processes in place for monitoring the purchase activity of customers and identifying ordering patterns that identify potential diversion or criminal activity in accordance with state and federal law for controlled substances and “listed chemicals.”
 This requirement also applies to other prescription drugs known by the wholesaler to be subject to diversion or criminal activity, such as non-controlled pain medication, lifestyle drugs, short supply drugs, and drugs with a high potential for diversion.

-- Drug and device records, data, and documents are securely stored and access is restricted, and that policies and procedures have been implemented to protect the integrity of such records, data, and documents.
+- Prescription drug and prescription device records, data, and documents are securely stored, access is restricted, and policies and procedures have been implemented to protect the integrity of such records, data, and documents.

 Authentication and Verification